 Easy to use: the days of arguing about directions are over; straightforward, but detailed routes, ideal for people who find maps a bit of a mystery.

-If you’re only going to hire a car on Tenerife for a couple of days or if you only want to explore the island near to where you’re staying, you may prefer to take advantage of our new single route downloads which let you choose the itinerary that best suits your needs and delivers it straight to your desktop by email.
+If you’re only going to hire a car on Tenerife for a couple of days or if you only want to explore the island near to where you’re staying, you may prefer to take advantage of our single route downloads which let you choose the itinerary that best suits your needs and delivers it straight to your desktop by email.

 Find out more about Single Route Downloads